terrynguyen100/photolabs/backend/README.md

 ## Creating The DB

+### In case of error: psql: could not connect to server
+Run `sudo service postgresql status` to check for psql status Run `sudo service postgresql start` to start the psql server first before proceeding

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
 This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.
 M1/M2 and WSL2 users can execute this command in their terminal.

 Create a database with the command `CREATE DATABASE photolabs_development;`.